Last Updated: January 6, 2025

 • Your updated Journal.

-• Completed evaluation of the learning objectives in Learning Objectives for Develop Project Charter.xlsx.
+• Completed evaluation of the learning objectives in Learning Objectives for Develop Project Charter.xlsx in the next section.

 • PDF of your exam results.